ansegura7/WebScraping_Covid19/README.md

 # Web Scraping - Covid19 Data
 Web scraping is the (generally automatic) process of collecting semi-structured data from the web, filtering and storing it, and then using it in another process.

+## Motivation
+Create a web scraper bot to obtain data on confirmed cases and deaths of Covid-19, in order to analyze them.

 ## Anaconda installation on Linux
 1. Obtaining the latest version of Anaconda from https://www.anaconda.com/distribution/